knative/docs/docs/serving/samples/hello-world/helloworld-python/index.md

    __pycache__
    ```

   **NOTE:** Use Docker to build the sample code into a container.
 To build and
-push with Docker Hub, run these commands replacing `{username}` with your Docker
+  push with Docker Hub or container registry of your choice, run these commands replacing `{username}` with your Docker Hub username or the url of the container registry.
-Hub username.

 1. Use Docker to build the sample code into a container, then push the container
    to the Docker registry: